-As a Passive DNS servers can include protection mechanisms for their operation, results might be different due to those protection measures.
+As Passive DNS servers can include protection mechanisms for their operation, results might be different due to those protection measures.
 These mechanisms filter out DNS answers if they fail some criteria.
 The bailiwick algorithm [BAILIWICK] protects the Passive DNS Database from cache poisoning attacks [CACHEPOISONING].
-Another limitation that clients querying the database need to be aware of is that each query simply gets a snapshot-answer of the time of querying.
-Clients MUST NOT rely on consistent answers.
-Nor must they assume that answers must be identical across multiple Passive DNS Servers.
+Another limitation that clients querying the database need to be aware of is that each query simply gets a snapshot-in-time answer at the time of querying.
+Clients MUST NOT rely on existing answers from different Passive DNS database.
+Nor should they assume that answers will be identical across multiple Passive DNS Servers.